White spot update

 All aquaculture farms should have a disease management plan including standard operating procedures that can be implemented in the event of a disease outbreak.

 Following notification to Biosecurity Queensland of your suspicion of disease, your disease management plan should be immediately implemented to limit the spread of the disease within your premises and to protect healthy animals.

 As well as advising Biosecurity Queensland of a disease, you should work to immediately contain the disease by:

 - isolating any animals showing signs of disease in separate ponds and tanks;

 - stopping water flow from these ponds into the surrounding environment and between ponds;

 - applying movement controls on all equipment, including vehicles and machinery;

-Following immediate containment, Biosecurity Queensland will take further measures to eradicate the disease from the premises.
-This will include additional containment and management measures to limit spread and will include:
+Following immediate containment, Biosecurity Queensland will provide advice to the farm to help deal with the disease situation.
+This may include additional containment and management measures to limit spread, such as:

 - strict movement controls on prawns, vehicles, machinery and humans;

 Emergency harvest may be considered as part of the destruction strategy to reduce prawn biomass and aid in disposal and decontamination activities.